Leam, Derbyshire

 Leam, or historically Leam Farm, is a hamlet in the English county of Derbyshire.
 There are a number of buildings, which once formed a single estate.
 Leam is due south of Hathersage, close to Grindleford.

+History

+The Middleton family historically resided at Leam Hall, with Marmaduke Middleton's gravestone at St Lawrence's Church, Eyam stating that he died at Leam on February 6, 1845.